Actindo-AG/Documentation/Payments/UserInterface/01a_ListAuthorizations.md

    Invoice amount of the payment in the currency in which the payment will be posted.

 - *Reference currency*
   Currency of the original payment.
+Makes it possible that the *Accounting* module can post the payment to the correct currency account so that a refund later do not lead to currency exchange differences.

 - *Reference amount*
-   Currency of the original payment.
-Makes it possible that the *Accounting* module can post the payment to the correct currency account so that a refund later do not lead to currency exchange differences.
+   Amount of the original payment.

 - *Name*
    First name of the person who has made the payment.